kwarsten/Notepadpp_UDL_SyntaxHighlighting/README.md

 ## Description
 This repository contains a custom language file for Notepad++, a popular open-source code editor.
 This language file provides syntax highlighting and other language-specific features for a particular programming language or file format.

-The UDL is for the scripting language of Eggplant functional
+The UDL is for the scripting language of Eggplant Functional.

 ## Usage
 1. Download the language file (usually with a `.xml` extension) from this repository.